 8.1.
-Regional initiatives
+Regional Initiatives

-- SCEPTRE, 06-09, Minalogic: Started in 10/2006, SCEPTRE is a joint project with ST (coordinator), INRIA Rhône-Alpes (MOAIS, MESCAL, ARENAIRE, COMPSYS), IRISA (CAPS), TIMA-IMAG and VERIMAG.
-Within the SCEPTRE project, MOAIS has validated its technology of fine grain work-stealing to support adaptive multimedia applications on MPSoCs that include about 10 units on a single chip (general purpose units, DSP, ...). - CILOE, 2008-2011, Minalogic: This project is to develop tools and high level interfaces for computeintensive applications for nano and micro-electronic design and optimizations.
+- CILOE, 2008-2011, Minalogic: This project is to develop tools and high level interfaces for computeintensive applications for nano and micro-electronic design and optimizations.
 The partners are: two large companies CS-SI (leader), Bull; three small size companies EDXACT, INFINISCALE, PROBAYES; and four research units INRIA, CEA-LETI, GIPSA-LAB, TIMA.
 For Moais, the contract funds the phD thesis of Jean-Noel Quiintin. - HiPeComp, NANO 2008-2012 contract.
 The project HiPeCoMP (High Performance Components for MPSoC) consists in the development an coupling of: on the one hand, wait-free scheduling techniques (pre-partitioning and mapping, on-line work stealing) of component based multimedia applications on MPSoC architectures; and on the other hand, monitoring, debug and performance software tools for the programming of MPSoC with provable performances.
-For Moais, the contract funds the phD thesis of Christophe Laferrière who started on 1/9/2009.

-- SHIVA, Minalogic 2009-2012 contract.
+For Moais, the contract funds the phD thesis of Christophe Laferrière who started on 1/9/2009. - SHIVA, Minalogic 2009-2012 contract.
 This project aims at the development of a high througput backbone ciphering that ensures a high level of security for intranet and extranet communications over internet.
 The partners are: CS-SI (leader); 1 small size companies: Easii-IC (support for Xilinx FPGA) IWall-Mataru (key management), Netheos (customizable FPGA for ciphering); IN-RIA; CEA-LETI (security certification); Grenoble-INP (TIMA lab, integration of cryptography on FPGA); UJF (LJK and Institut Fourier: open cryptographic protocols and handshake; VERIMAG: provable security).
 Within INRIA, the MOAIS and the PLANET teams provide the parallel implementation on a multicore pltaform of IP-Sec and coordination with hardware accelerators (Frog's and GPUs).
-The contract funds the phD thesis of Ludovic Jacquin, coadvised by PLANET and MOAIS. - GRIMDEV, 2009-2010, ADT INRIA.
-This project brings engineering support for maintaining, operating and developing new experimentson the Grimage platform: Hervé Mathieu, INRIA SED, part time, Nicolas Turro, INRIA SED, part time and IJD Thomas Dupeux, INRIA, full time.
+The contract funds the phD thesis of Ludovic Jacquin, coadvised by PLANET and MOAIS and a 1 year engineer (Fabrice Schuler, from 11/2010). - GRIMDEV, 2009-2010, ADT INRIA.
+This project brings engineering support for maintaining, operating and developing new experiments on the Grimage platform: Hervé Mathieu, INRIA SED, part time, Nicolas Turro, INRIA SED, part time and IJD Thomas Dupeux, INRIA, full time.
 The partners are the EPI MOAIS and PERCEPTION.

 8.2.
-National initiatives
+National Initiatives

-- FVNANO, 07-10, ANR-CIS: the project focuses on developing a framework for the interactive manipulation of nano objects.
+- Ggen, 09-10, funded by the GdR RO to study the impact of random graph generation methods on the quality of scheduling simulations. http://ggen.ligforge.imag.fr/.
+Partners: projects MOAIS and MESCAL (INRIA Rhône-Alpes). - FVNANO, 07-10, ANR-CIS: the project focuses on developing a framework for the interactive manipulation of nano objects.
 FlowVR is the core middleware used to build interactive applications coupling nano simulations, visualization and haptic force feedback.
-Partners : projects MOAIS (INRIA Rhône-Alpes), the CEA/DIF, the Laboratoire de Biochimie Théorique (LBT) and the LIFO (Université d'Orléans). - Vulcain, 07-10, ANR Programme Génie Civil et Urbain: the project focuses on studying industrial structure reliability under dynamic constrinats (explosions, impacts).
+Partners: projects MOAIS (INRIA Rhône-Alpes), the CEA/DIF, the Laboratoire de Biochimie Théorique (LBT) and the LIFO (Université d'Orléans). - Vulcain, 07-10, ANR Programme Génie Civil et Urbain: the project focuses on studying industrial structure reliability under dynamic constrinats (explosions, impacts).
 The role of the INRIA projects MOAIS and EVASION in this project is to provide a parallel framework based on SOFA for fast dynamic simulations.
 Partners: projects EVASION and MOAIS (INRIA Rhône-Alpes), 3S-R, IPSC-ELSA, CEG-DGA, LEES, LaM, INERIS, IRSN, CEA, SME Environnement, Phimeca, Bull. - DALIA, 06-10, ARA Masse de Données: the project deals with multi-site interactive applications involving from handheld devices up to large multi-camera and multi-projector platforms.
-Partners : projects PERCEPTION, MOAIS (INRIA Rhône-Alpes), project I-parla (Bordeaux, INRIA Futurs) and the LIFO (Université d'Orléans). - CHOC, 06-09, ANR Grid.
-The project deals with combinatorial problems and software to compute exact and approximate solutions over a grid.
-Partners: PRiSM (Versailles), LIFL (Lille), GILCO (Grenoble), MOAIS (Grenoble) - DISCO, 06-09, ANR Grid.
-The project deals with evaluating middleware to do scientific computation over computational grid.
-Partners: CAIMAN (Sophia-Antipolis), OASIS (Sophia-Antipolis), SMASH (Rennes), PARIS(Rennes), LABRI (Bordeaux), EAD (Toulouse), MOAIS (Grenoble) - GRID'5000, the french grid platform.
-MOAIS has participated to the development of the middleware stack used in Grid5000 (namely deployment with TakTuk, scheduling policies in OAR and distributed authentication based on LDAP).
+Partners: projects PERCEPTION, MOAIS (INRIA Rhône-Alpes), project I-parla (Bordeaux, INRIA Futurs) and the LIFO (Université d'Orléans).